 The grip on the Horizon Pro pedals is second to none.
 The extra-long pins and open concave platform create an exceptional amount of traction, making them a spectacular choice if you gravitate towards extended rocky terrain.
 We found that our Five Ten Hellcats with ultra tacky soles mimic the feeling of being clipped in while riding the Horizon Pro.
 This high amount of traction provides a secure feeling when charging through hairy sections of trail.

 On the flip-side, problems can arise with removing your foot in a slower section or when an unexpected dab needs to happen.
 Since the grip is super tacky, it can be challenging to reposition your foot.
 This extreme amount of traction doesn't satisfy all disciplines on the bike and translates poorly to the dirt jump bike.
 At the bike park, we prefer pedals with a little less grip to allow for trickery and quick foot adjustments.
 The Horizon pins are adjustable, giving the ability to lengthen them to each rider's desires.
 Pins can also be removed to lessen the grip and traction if need be.

-The platform on the Horizon Pro is a forged 6061 aluminum body, with a footprint of 100mm x 105mm combined with a width of 15mm.
-This is by no means the thinnest profile on the market with other pedals measuring in at a slim 11mm.
+The platform on the Horizon Pro is a forged 6061 aluminum body, with a footprint of 100mm x 105mm combined with a thickness of 15mm.
+This is by no means the thinnest profile on the market with other pedals measuring in at a slim 5+ mm slimmer.
 This would typically result in more pedal strikes, but with this platform being a bit narrower width they have a little extra clearance.
-We were shocked not to get any pedal bite out on the trail.
+We were shocked to get minimal pedal bite out on the trail.
 The Horizons also have a longer distance between the platform and the crank arm, providing a bit more overlap than most pedals.
 Although these pedals don't have the largest footprint, they still have the feel of a larger platform.